bodrick/awesome/README.md

 *   [jaredpar/pinvoke-interop-assistant](https://github.com/jaredpar/pinvoke-interop-assistant) - PInvoke Interop Assistant
 *   [dotnet/pinvoke](https://github.com/dotnet/pinvoke) - A library containing all P/Invoke code so you don't have to import it every time.
 Maintained and updated to support the latest Windows OS.
 *   [ardalis/CleanArchitecture](https://github.com/ardalis/CleanArchitecture) - Clean Architecture Solution Template: A starting point for Clean Architecture with ASP.NET Core
-*   [AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia) - A cross-platform UI framework for .NET
+*   [AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia) - Develop Desktop, Embedded, Mobile and WebAssembly apps with C# and XAML.
+The most popular .NET Foundation community project.
 *   [wabbajack-tools/wabbajack](https://github.com/wabbajack-tools/wabbajack) - An automated Modlist installer for various games.
 *   [jonthysell/Chordious](https://github.com/jonthysell/Chordious) - Fretboard diagram generator for fretted stringed instruments.
 *   [mono/SkiaSharp](https://github.com/mono/SkiaSharp) - SkiaSharp is a cross-platform 2D graphics API for .NET platforms based on Google's Skia Graphics Library.
 It provides a comprehensive 2D API that can be used across mobile, server and desktop models to render images.